ls1intum/Artemis/docs/user/exercises/quiz.rst

                     - Cancel button: Returns to the list of existing Apollon diagrams.

-                - After creating or opening an Apollon diagram, it can be edited in the editing view.
+                - After creating or opening an Apollon diagram, it can be edited in the edit view.

                     .. figure:: quiz/apollon-editor.png
                         :align: center